 (3) Where the surviving husband or wife is not a personal representative of the intestate he or she may require the personal representative to have the interest valued and to inform him or her of the result of that valuation before he or she decides whether to exercise the right conferred by paragraph 1.

-[Clause 4 amended by No. 19 of 2010 s.
+[Clause 4 amended: No. 19 of 2010 s.
 51.]

 5. Determination of value